zeroDivZero/notes-swift/notes/Property/PropertyWrapper.md

 ## Projected Value

 Expose additional functionality by defining projected value.
 E.g., wrapper around database access can expose `flushDatabaseConnection()` on its projected value.
 Projected value name is same as wrapped value, except it begins with dollar sign (`$`).
-Written code can’t define properties starting with `$`, so projected value never interferes with defined properties.
+Written code can't define properties starting with `$`, so projected value never interferes with defined properties.

 Code below adds `projectedValue` to keep track of whether wrapper adjusted new value for property before storing: